 But they are perfectly serviceable dinner plates.
 They hold food, are dishwasher safe, have no chips, and most of them have my ever-preferred shades of neutral to blue colours.

 When we have friends over for dinner, they are usually more concerned with getting a plate than getting one that looks like their neighbours plate.
 At least that’s what I have found.

 I wish we, as a society, would move away from the endless buying of new things.
 To embrace things like “buy nothing” challenges for clothes, furniture, kitchen equipment, you name it!

-It would be so nice if buying something new would be considered an exceptional action.
-Something to be pursued only if all other options have been exhausted?
+Wouldn’t it be nice if buying something new would be considered an exceptional action?
+Something to be pursued only if all other options have been exhausted.